kwikius/flexible/README.md

 -----------------------
 Characters and strings live in separate namespace as in C and C++.
-This allows to use whitespace to format the code without affecting the pattern and reduces the number of specila cases that need to be escaped.
+This allows to use whitespace to format the code without affecting the pattern and reduces the number of special cases that need to be escaped.
 Only \" and ' need to be escaped ( \\' \\")
 The result is that the lnaguage is much easier and faster to learn and the source code is pleasant to read and easy to understand.

 Single character literal
 ------------------------
-A Single character is exppressed by surroundng with sinle quotes as in many programming languages
+A single character is expressed by surroundng with single quotes as in many programming languages

 ```singlechar = 'a' ;```